 Their small size and power source make electric grills easy to move around.
 If you’re going camping or you just prefer a portable option, it’s definitely a good choice.

 Gas grills, on the other hand, can either be fueled with propane or natural gas.
-For propane, the grill would have a propane tank that you’d have to refill at a gas station or a convenience store when it runs out.
+For propane, the grill would have a propane tank that you’d have to refill at a gas station or a convenience store when it runs out (check out the best propane grills).
 For natural gas, you’d need to have a natural gas line installed.

 So compared to an electric grill, a gas grill is more of a permanent installation.
 Still, it’s worth mentioning that there are portable gas grills you can take anywhere as well.